CityBrainChallenge/KDDCup2021-CityBrainChallenge/docs/try-it-yourself.rst

 - *Sky blue* indicates left-turning cars, *dark blue* indicates straight ahead cars, and *dark green* indicates right-turning cars.
 - Lines indicate roads.
 The color of the line represents the average speed of the road.
 - Here's an example of an intersection in ui.
 The number in the center indicates the current phase number.
-The number of each road indicates its id of the intersection.
+The number of each road segment help you identify the permissible movements of current phase, for example, in current phase-1, 0 and 2 left-turn movements are given right-of-way.
+For more information, please refer to `Action <https://kddcup2021-citybrainchallenge.readthedocs.io/en/latest/cbengine.html#actions>`_

 .. figure:: https://raw.githubusercontent.com/CityBrainChallenge/KDDCup2021-CityBrainChallenge/main/images/ui_example.jpg
     :align: center